reikatze/discord-mpv-rpc/README.md

 - Reconnects automatically when Discord restarts
 - Caches metadata across mpv sessions
 - Optionally uses a local TMDb title index to reduce online searches
-- Updates only when playback state changesâ€”there is no constant presence polling
+- Updates only when playback state changes; there is no constant presence polling

 ## Requirements

 - [mpv](https://mpv.io/)
-- Discord desktop with **Settings â†’ Activity Privacy â†’ Display current activity as a status message** enabled
+- Discord desktop with **Settings > Activity Privacy > Display current activity as a status message** enabled
 - [`curl`](https://curl.se/) on `PATH` for TMDb metadata and artwork
 - A free [TMDb API key](https://www.themoviedb.org/settings/api) for TMDb features